 It's not just great vegan food, it's great food, period.

 Last week, when I wrote about my recipe for phat phrik khing, I tried my absolute darnedest to convince you that a good mortar and pestle belongs in the arsenal of any home cook.
 It will actually extract more flavor from herbs and spices than a food processor or blender ever can, producing chili paste that's more aromatic, spoonful for spoonful.
+(You can read about how to pick the right mortar and pestle for you here.)
 I'm going to try to convince you once again today with zhug (also spelled "s'chug" or "s'rug"), a Yemenite hot sauce flavored with coriander (cilantro) seeds and leaves, cardamom, cumin, parsley, and plenty of heat from chili peppers.

 The sauce is actually quite similar to a South American chimichurri, North African chermoula, Spanish- or Italian-style salsa verde, or even a good pesto.
 In other words, it's an herb-packed sauce that's pounded or roughly puréed and emulsified with plenty of olive oil.